datarobot-oss/custom-models-action/README.md

     to look at newer versions in the [RELEASES.md](RELEASES.md).
   - There are two actions' input arguments that are used to establish communication with DataRobot system.
 They should reside in the repository **Secrets** section:
-    - `DATAROBOT_API_TOKEN`: The API token that is used to validate credentials with DataRobot system.
+    - `DATAROBOT_API_TOKEN`: The API token used to validate credentials with DataRobot.
     - `DATAROBOT_WEBSERVER`: The publicly accessible DataRobot web server URL.
   For the full possible input arguments to the action, refer to the
     [input arguments section](#input-arguments) above.